PoisotLab/ms_network_prediction/reviews.md

 might prove invaluable (because they can be computed to quantify indirect interactions in ways that other methods might not account for).

-> what is a nice way to say we added some word fluff??
-We have introduced the concept
+> We have introduced the concept
 > of different interaction types earlier in the manuscript (~l.
 30) as well as
 > expanding on how network type (uni-, bi- k,) plays a role in the modeling
 > process (~l.
 480)